usc-isi-i2/kgtk/docs/curate/validate.md

 ~~~

 !!! note
-    At the present time the input file cannot be shown for this example.
+    At the present time the input file cannot be shown in this document for this example.

+!!! note
+    See the table of Action Codes for a discussion of other
+    `--comment-line-action` values.

 ### Line Check: Whitespace Lines

-Whitespace lines are stripped from input files during validation.
+Whitespace lines are silently ignored in input files during validation whe
+`--whitespace-line-action=EXCLUDE` (the default).

 ```bash
 cat examples/docs/validate-whitespace-lines.tsv